Supbuddy docs

 Can I use my own TLD?

 Yes.
 Set any TLD in Settings → General → Default TLD.
 Supbuddy installs /etc/resolver/<project-domain> files that tell macOS to query our DNS server for that project's domain.
-Avoid TLDs that actually resolve on the public internet (.com, .net, etc.) — your browser will hit the real site for cached entries.
+Avoid TLDs that actually resolve on the public internet (.com, .net, etc.); your browser will hit the real site for cached entries.

 What happens if I delete a project?

 The project moves to the Trash (visible in Settings → MCP → Trash) for 7 days, then is permanently deleted by the sweep timer.
 Restoring brings back the project record and all its mappings.
-Note: the underlying DinD container is also stopped on delete; restoring the project does not auto-recreate the container — toggle isolated mode again to do that.

 How do I uninstall Supbuddy?